 I enjoy teaching my colleagues how to safety and effectively use these products.
 I lecture to my peers about how best to treat acne and acne scarring, which are favorite topics of mine.
 We also take care of all the dermatological medical issues for our patients such as skin cancer, acne, psoriasis, eczema, etc.

-Since 2000 I have been teaching residents and medical students at NYU School of Medicine when I attend weekly in the Dermatology clinic for underserved patients at Bellevue hospital.
-This is doubly rewarding as I can assist delivering dermatologic care for patients with limited means, as well as teach up and coming dermatologists and rotating doctors.
+From 2000 to February 2019, it has been my privilege to teach residents and medical students at NYU School of Medicine where I attended weekly in the Dermatology clinic for underserved patients at Bellevue hospital.
+This was doubly rewarding as I assisted in delivering dermatologic care for patients with limited means, as well as teach up-and-coming dermatologists and rotating doctors.

 More recently I joined the staff of BVMI, Bergen Volunteer Medical Initiative, which is a free clinic for patients who live in Bergen County, New Jersey but have no health insurance.
 It is a pleasure to help these very appreciative patients in the BVMI clinic.